 Process maps are visual representations of the stuff your company does.
 A process map can represent software development, product manufacturing, IT infrastructure, employee onboarding, and more.
 These maps show you the specific steps, task owners, and expected timelines.

 The idea is to help team members, management, and stakeholders to more clearly understand the process flow, who does what, how it gets done, and when it gets done.
 In addition, process mapping helps you to improve current processes and develop new ones.
-And process maps can help you when training employees, assigning tasks, staying in compliance, etc.
+Process maps can help you train employees, assign tasks, stay in compliance, and more.

 Process mapping is helpful when your company decides that changes need to be made.
 Mapping current processes gives stakeholders and team members an overall view of how things are done in your organization.
 This encourages everybody to think through workflows and to see how everything fits together.
 Looking at current processes objectively and getting input from multiple interested parties helps you to see where improvements can be made so you can work more efficiently and get products to market faster.